HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-#### 2.5.19) `sleep` tag
+#### 2.5.19) `sleep` Tag

-The `sleep` tag is used to define an action element that performs a sleep operation, which allows the current coroutine to enter the stop state, thereby sleeping for the specified time.
+`sleep` tag is used to define an action element that performs a sleep operation, which allows the current coroutine to enter the stop state, thereby sleeping for the specified time.

 This element uses the following attributes:

-- `with`: Specifies the number of seconds to sleep (note: decimals are valid).
+- `with`: Specify the number of seconds to sleep (note: decimals are valid).
-- `for`: use the time unit to specify the time to sleep, for example `1m` means one minute, the following units are supported:
+- `for`: Use the time unit to specify the time to sleep.
+For example, `1m` means one minute, the following units are supported:
-    - `ns`: nanoseconds.
+    - `ns`: nanosecond.
-    - `us`: microseconds.
+    - `us`: microsecond.
-    - `ms`: Milliseconds.
+    - `ms`: millisecond.
-    - `s`: seconds.
+    - `s`: second.
-    - `m`: points.
+    - `m`: point.
     - `h`: hour.
-    - `d`: days.
+    - `d`: day.

 When both `with` and `for` attributes are specified, `with` takes precedence.